 The Isle of Anglesey Coastal Path is a developing long distance route that follows much of the island’s coastline.

 The Wales Way are three iconic routes that take you through the best that Wales has to offer.

 For more information about events in Anglesey follow us on Facebook, Twitter or Instagram

 Beaumaris Courthouse is one of Anglesey’s most fascinating buildings and one of the oldest courthouses in Britain.

-This year the courthouse is celebrating its 400th birthday!
+The courthouse is over 400 years old.
 Although alterations were made in the 19th century, its original character remains the same.
 Today cases are heard once a year,